diegotrasobares/packingpanic-blog/content/posts/one-bagging-updates-1-2023/index.md

 ### That's all, isn't it?

 Hopefully, we insipired your lightweight travel journey.
-Do you have other exciting news regarding topics we might have missed? let us know through this [contact form](https://www.packingpanic.com/contact-us).
+Do you have exciting news we should cover in our next issue?
+You can reach us with the [contact form](https://www.packingpanic.com/contact-us).